-This comprehensive plan is based on a new community vision developed over a nine-month period by thousands of residents.
+This city's comprehensive plan is based on a new community vision developed over a nine-month period by thousands of residents.
+The vision is provided in Chapter 3 of the plan and includes seven components:

-This comprehensive plan was used to help refine the Sustaining Places comprehensive plan standards.
-The plan is structured around a seven-part vision and seven policy area "building blocks": Land Use and Transportation, Housing and Neighborhoods, Economy, Conservation and Environment, City Facilities and Services, Society, and Creativity.
 The planning process included a strong and inclusive public engagement component.
 The Implementation section of the plan offers multiple community indicators for each vision area, as well as a detailed action matrix that identifies priority programs to implement each action item, though responsible agencies or entities are not identified.

 The city's comprehensive plan includes food-related issues throughout many plan elements and goal areas, including access to healthy food (HN P10) in Neighborhoods policies, supporting the local food economy (E P18) in Economic policies, expanding local food markets (CE P13) in Conservation and Environment policies, improving food scrap recycling and composting rates (CFS P16) in Solid Waste policies, and providing healthy community food choices (S P6) and fresh food access (S P7) in Health and Human Services policies.
 Actions to improve healthy food access are also key components of the implementation strategy of creating a "Healthy Austin" program.
 Food is also addressed in plan monitoring indicators as well as priority actions for implementation.